OhhYeahGSO/editworkshop/Personal-Computer-LLM-RAG.md

 - ✅ Chatbots like Siri, Google Assistant, ChatGPT 🗣️
 - ✅ AI-powered writing assistants (Grammarly, Jasper AI) ✍️
 - ✅ Search engines predicting your queries 🔍
 - ✅ AI-generated stories and essays 📖

----
+### 🤩 **Fun Fact:**
+An LLM doesn’t actually “know” anything—it’s simply very good at predicting based on the data it has seen.
+It’s like a super-powerful autocomplete feature!

 ## 🔧 **2.
 What is Retrieval-Augmented Generation (RAG)?**